VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

   `victoria-metrics-<os>-<architecture>-v<version>-enterprise.tar.gz`

 In order for VictoriaMetrics Enterprise to start the, the -license flag must be set equal to a valid VictoriaMetrics key or the -licenseFile flag needs to point to a file containing your VictoriaMetrics license.
+Please, see more information about license configuration [here](https://docs.victoriametrics.com/enterprise/#binary-releases).

 2. Extract the archive to /usr/local/bin by running